kashifmakhdoom/kashifmakhdoom/README.md

 Always eager to connect, collaborate, and create technology that moves businesses forward.
 Cheers! 🚀
 </p>

-<h3 align="left">Would you like to know more my expertise and projects</h3>
+<h3 align="left">Would you like to know more about my expertise and projects:</h3>

 - 👨‍💻 All of my open-source projects are available at [repositories](https://github.com/kashifmakhdoom?tab=repositories)
-- 🌎 Visit my personal website [www.kashifmakhdoom.com](https://kashifmakhdoom.com)
+- 🌎 Visit my personal website [website](https://kashifmakhdoom.com)
-- 💡 View my youtube channel [youtube](https://youtube.com/kodematix)
+- 💡 View my youtube channel [channel](https://youtube.com/kodematix)

 <h3 align="left">My technical toolchest is built around the following technologies:</h3>
 <p align="left">